-Saint Charbel's Hidden Life « Catholic Insight
+Saint Charbel's Holy Hidden Life « Catholic Insight

 We need more such Saint Charbels, to cure us of our infirmities, and make us see what we do not see, and hear what we do not hear.

-Charbel died on Christmas Eve, two years before the turn of a century that would see the world change dramatically, with technology, war, conflict, genocide and the rise of global totalitarian regimes, whose shadows still haunt us.
-Saint Charbel’s life was immersed in God, not the world, and His body was found incorrupt months afterward, and decades after that (his tomb was last opened in 1955) miracles, especially at his tomb, have never stopped.
+Saint Charbel spent 23 years in eremitical solitude, before dying on Christmas Eve, two years before the turn of the twentieth century that would see the world change dramatically, with war, conflict, genocide and the rise of global totalitarian regimes, whose shadows still haunt us.
+And, all with this, the technologies that make all this possible.
+Saint Charbel’s life was immersed in God, not the world, and His body was found incorrupt months afterward, and decades after that (his tomb was last opened in 1955) miracles, especially at his tomb, have never stopped, and he is known as the ‘wonder worker of Lebanon’.
 For regardless of how much happens, good and bad, the Cross – the truth and love – of Christ stand forever.
+He was canonized by Pope Paul VI on October 8th, 1977.

 Saint Charbel was known for bringing peace between Muslims and Christians.
 The two religions may be incompatible, but individual persons and communities may find, and have found, common ground of co-existence.

-Yet this is also the vigil of Saint James, the greater, known for his help in the defence of Christendom, and his intercession on behalf of the Catholic Crusaders.
+Yet this is also the vigil of Saint James, the Greater, known for his help in the defense of Christendom, and his intercession on behalf of the Catholic Crusaders.
 As the saying goes, si vis pacem, para bellum – if you want peace, prepare for war.
 Cathedrals and churches burning, statues beheaded and defaced; things aren’t all that pretty out there.

 But our battle is not primarily of this world, nor another world war.
 As Saint Paul warns: For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against the spiritual hosts of wickedness in the heavenly places.
 (Eph 6:12)

-Hence, peace also arrives, and arrives more assuredly, by prayer, with a life offered up to God in reparation, by prayer and repentance, the whole notion of metanoia and the Magdalene.
+Hence, peace also arrives, and arrives more assuredly, by prayer, with a life offered up to God in reparation and repentance, the whole notion of metanoia and the Magdalene.
 For one truly converted soul can in turn convert the world once again to the true, revealed religion, the worship of Holy Wisdom Himself.

+Saint Charbel saw the importance of the family, and all the forces of evil arrayed against this divinely instituted society:

+The family is the basis of the Lord’s plan; and all forces of evil are focusing all their evil on destroying the family because they know that by destroying the family, the foundations of the plan of God will be shaken.
+The war of the Evil One against the Lord is his war against the family, and the war of the Evil One against the family is the core of his war against the Lord.
+Because the family is the image of God, from the beginning of the creation of this universe, The Evil one is focusing on destroying the family, the foundation of God’s plan.

 I will leave you for now with a final word from the Office: